FADEC: Applications

 A typical civilian transport aircraft flight may illustrate the function of a FADEC.
 The flight crew first enters flight data such as wind conditions, runway length, or cruise altitude, into the flight management system (FMS).
 The FMS uses this data to calculate power settings for different phases of the flight.
-At takeoff, the flight crew advances the throttle to a predetermined setting, or opts for an auto-throttle takeoff if available.
-The FADECs now apply the calculated takeoff thrust setting by sending an electronic signal to the engines; there is no direct linkage to open fuel flow.
+At take-off, the flight crew advances the power lever to a predetermined setting, or opts for an auto-throttle take-off if available.
+The FADECs now apply the calculated take-off thrust setting by sending an electronic signal to the engines; there is no direct linkage to open fuel flow.
 This procedure can be repeated for any other phase of flight.

 In flight, small changes in operation are constantly made to maintain efficiency.
-Maximum thrust is available for emergency situations if the throttle is advanced to full, but limitations can not be exceeded; the flight crew has no means of manually overriding the FADEC.
+Maximum thrust is available for emergency situations if the power lever is advanced to full, but limitations can not be exceeded; the flight crew has no means of manually overriding the FADEC.